foldcat/oasync/README.md

 ![badge](https://img.shields.io/badge/documentation%20taken%20seriously-ff7eb6) ![Static Badge](https://img.shields.io/badge/odin_version-dev--2025--07-blue)

-Now officially in beta state!

 M:N multithreading for Odin.
 The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several os threads.

-Feel free to report bugs and request features by creating issues!
+This library is now stable, but still, feel free to report bugs and request features by creating issues!

 Also note that oasync is NOT compatable with `core:sync`.
 Please use the synchronization primitives provided by oasync instead.